 If you are using the Password manager module, you may lose access to third-party systems and connectors due to the public key change.

-Propagate the new public key to the author instance as soon as possible.
+Propagate the new public key to the public instance as soon as possible.
 In case you are using passwords managed by the Password manager, re-establish the passwords as well.

 The re-creation of the key pair must be done on the author instance.
 Go to Tools > Publishing Tools and click on Generate new key.
 The system will create both keys and store them in the